involvex/ina-discord-bot/README.md

 *   **Build Management:** Save, share, and manage your favorite New World builds from `nw-buddy.de`. (e.g., `<code>/build add</code>`, `<code>/build list</code>`)
 *   **Server Enhancements:** Enhance your server with optional welcome messages for new members and activity logging.
 *   **Aeternum Fun:** Engage with fun commands, including the legendary `<code>/petpet</code>` ritual and more!
-*   **AI-Powered Assistance:** Get tips, lore, and answers to your New World questions with Gemini AI integration.
 *   **Bot Administration:** Tools for bot owners and administrators to manage the bot, including permissions and updates.
 *   **Automatic Updates:** Configure Ina to check for and apply updates to herself (requires specific server-side setup).
 *   **Always Evolving:** Regularly updated with new features, improvements, and the latest New World game data.